onSET-Deutsch Placement Test

 There are a number of other language schools in Berlin where you can take the onSET-Deutsch placement test for a fee.

 You can find more information about onSET-Deutsch test centers in Berlin online.

-You will receive all the information you need for the onSET-Deutsch placement test as soon as we have processed the registrations (by October 8, 2021 at the latest).
-Please refrain from inquiries until that date.> Registration form I: Registration form for students who have never attended a German course at the Freie Universität Berlin Language Center (available here as of September 20, 2021!)
+You will receive all the information you need for the onSET-Deutsch placement test and the following course registration as soon as we have processed the registrations (on September 30 at the latest).
+Please refrain from inquiries until that date.> Registration form I: Registration form for students who have never attended a German course at the Freie Universität Berlin Language Center

-Please note: If you are a regular student (not an exchange student) in a bachelor's or master's degree program taught in English, you can attend courses at an A2 level or higher.
-Please only register if you have passed at least an A1.2 level German course.
+Please note: If you are a regular student (not an exchange student) in a bachelor's or master's degree program conducted in English, you can attend courses at Level A2 or higher.
+Please only register if you have passed at least a Level A1.2 German language course.

 Due to the ongoing pandemic situation, it is currently unclear whether the course places will have to be reduced again in the winter semester.
 Therefore, we unfortunately cannot guarantee a place in a German course for everyone.
 Should you be affected by this, please accept our decision.
 We appreciate your understanding.

 The onSET-Deutsch placement test is a cloze test, which is a scientifically designed tool for assessing language proficiency.
 It is a written cloze test, consisting of eight short gap texts on a variety of topics and at different levels of difficulty.
 You have precisely five minutes to complete each gap text, so the entire test takes a maximum of 40 minutes.

 There are twenty gaps in each text.
 At the beginning and end of each text, there are complete sentences without gaps, which are intended to help in solving the task.
 In the remaining sentences, the second half of every second word has been deleted, so the missing letters have to be provided.
 It is important to determine the grammatically correct form within the context of the entire text.